Skip navigation

 A record of understated brilliance from the great Ahmad Jamal – recorded with his superb trio that featured Jamil Nasser on bass and Frank Gant on drums!
 The vibe here is great – very open and flowing – tracks shorter than his Impulse years, but already showing that amazing sense open creative energy.
 Titles include the unusual "The Fantastic Vehicle", a version of the Rollins tune "St Thomas", a slightly Latin take on "Misty", and the cuts "April In Paris", "Allison", "Maybe September", and "The Girl Next Door".
 LP, Vinyl record album

-(Blue label stereo pressing with deep groove.
-Cover has surface and edge wear.)
+(Blue fade label stereo pressing with deep groove.
+Cover has minimal wear, small name in pen on the back.)

 Close matches52